mariebernf/Project-2-My-To-Do-List/README.md

 **Buttons:**
 * Add button: Has a white background with black text, this makes it look clean and easy to use.

-* Delete button: Is red, symbolizws urgency making it easy for users to identify.
+* Delete button: Is red, symbolises urgency making it easy for users to identify.
 It draws attentions to the user.

 * Edit button: Is light blue which aligns with the sites colour scheme.